 Disclaimer: Not Jo, as she most likely won't allow Snape any true happiness, much less a family.
 Feh.
 I'm more than willing to fill that need, lol, although when it comes to fathers and sons- are any ever what the other wished for exactly?
 Nah, I think you take the parent/child you get and love them regardless.
 Maybe the title should've been 'How to Deal'…

-Septimus Snape was late…again.
-His mother claimed that his perpetual tardiness stemmed from an overdue birth, but the seventh year knew the real reason he had trouble making it to class on time.
-Girls...
-They hounded him constantly, the silly twits, just because he took after his mother's side of the family and was 'tall, dark, and bloody gorgeous' as Aunt Tonks put it.
+Septimus Snape was late.
+Again.
+His mother claimed that his perpetual tardiness stemmed from an overdue birth, but Septimus knew the real reason he had trouble making it to class on time.
+Girls.
+They hounded him constantly, the silly twits, just because he took after his mother's side of the family and was "tall, dark, and bloody gorgeous" as Aunt Tonks put it.
 Currently, he was attempting to extricate himself from the Hufflepuff sisters who had him cornered behind the statue of Bertha the Behemoth.

 "Come on, Septimus, just one little snog each?"
 Hilary pleaded, batting her blue eyes to ill effect.
 She wore so much gunk on her lashes that they kept sticking together.

-"We just want you to tell us which one of us is the better kisser," Hailey appealed, tossing back hair that was almost as blonde as her sister's.
+"We just want you to tell us which one of us is the better kisser."
+Hailey tossed back hair that was almost as blonde as her sister's.
 The look she threw her younger sibling was spiteful.

-To see his formidable parent disconcerted was amusing.
-Smirking, Septimus sat on the stool beside his mate Rowan Greengrass and thanked him for doing the prep work.
+Septimus pretended not to be intimidated by his father's icy stare as he joined his mate Rowan Greengrass at their table and thanked him for doing the prep work.
 The potion was a simple medieval remedy for stomach upsets, an early version of Nauseous No More.
-He'd made it over summer holiday, on one of the family lab nights when it was his turn to choose which potion to brew.
-Going through the familiar motions, the teen laughingly shared what had caused him to be late.
+He's made it over summer holiday, on one of the family lab nights when it was his turn to choose which potion to brew.
+He went through the familiar motions, sharing what had caused him to be late.
 Rowan snickered appreciatively, but the girl at the table in front of them didn't.

 "Some of us are trying to concentrate on our potion, Snape.
 Boast about your overactive love life on your own time," Athena Weasley said loftily.
 The sixth year looked down her freckly nose at him like always.

-She sputtered, "You…you are the most humongous bighead that it has ever been my displeasure to…" Miss Perfect had been so angry that she'd tossed in the last five ingredients without pause.
-Breaking off the rant, she asked bewilderedly, "Why is my solution smoking?"
+She sputtered, "You…you are the most humongous bighead that it has ever been my displeasure to…" Miss Perfect angrily tossed in the last five ingredients without pause.
+Breaking off the rant, she asked, "Why is my solution smoking?"

-Gesturing to his own cauldron, which simmered as it was supposed to, he gloated, "Didn't read directions, did you?
-This is a medieval potion, and if you toss the last ingredients in too fast, it acts like a…" The smoke from her cauldron had drifted into his face.
+Septimus gestured to his own cauldron, which simmered as it was supposed to.
+He gloated, "Didn't read directions, did you?
+This is a medieval potion, and if you toss the last ingredients in too fast, it acts like a . . . ."
+The smoke from her cauldron had drifted into his face.
 Dimly, Septimus was aware of his father dissipating the fumes while he stood and walked toward the girl who had suddenly become the centre of the universe.
 How had he been so blind?
 She was everything he'd ever wanted.
 The harsh words he'd spoken…Septimus would've cut out his tongue if hadn't needed it to say, with all the passion flooding his soul, "Athena, my goddess of wisdom and beauty, I love you.
 Kiss me."

 He happily drowned in amber eyes, uttering an inarticulate protest when she closed them for a moment before gazing at him with an expression that made his heart sing.
-"I shouldn't, it's not prudent, but I don't care, I love you too!"
+"I shouldn't," she said.
+"It's not prudent, but I don't care.
+I love you too!"

 Athena's fingers clutched his shoulders, her body trembling as she strained closer, mouth seeking his as she gasped, "Oh Merlin, yes, yes!"